 A: This depends on many factors like the skill of the surgeon, the type and extent of the procedure itself, and the patient profile.
 In very general terms, due to the fast advancement of cosmetic dermatology in recent years, the relative risk of poor cosmetic results and medical complications, as well as the cost and availability are all significantly favorable compared to the past.
 Some tips to minimize the chance of disappointment include:

 - Proper research about the surgeon-look for testimonials, before and after images, and credentials as well as their reputation.
-A surgeon's skill and artistic sensibility play an important role in predicting the end result of any procedure.
+A surgeon’s skill and artistic sensibility play an essential role in predicting the result of any procedure.

-- Communicate well and often with the performing doctor about your expectations, cost, recovery time, and possibility of complications.
-Ask questions directly about possible risks; you should be able to trust your surgeon and a trustworthy doctor should be happy to answer these questions in a straightforward manner.
+- Communicate well and often with the performing doctor about your expectations, cost, recovery time, and the possibility of complications.
+Ask questions directly about possible risks; you should be able to trust your surgeon, and a trustworthy doctor should be happy to answer these questions straightforwardly.

 - Stay healthy.
 In particular, stop smoking.
-Smokers are at increased risk of medical complications when performing any type of surgery that involves excision, and depending on the procedure, many surgeons will refuse to operate on smokers or those who have not stopped smoking prior to the operation.
+Smokers are at increased risk of medical complications when performing any surgery that involves excision, and depending on the procedure, many surgeons will refuse to operate on smokers or those who have not stopped smoking before the operation.

 Q: Will others know whether I’ve been through cosmetic surgery?

-A: This depends largely on the type of procedure that is performed.
-Large scale procedures like a full facelift can promise significant and immediate changes in the entire face which are impossible to hide.
-Generally, surgeons are skilled at hiding scars from the incisions that are made during the procedure, but the changes which are sudden can be difficult to hide.
+A: This depends mainly on the type of procedure that is performed.
+Large-scale procedures like a full facelift can promise significant and immediate changes in the entire face which are impossible to hide.
+Generally, surgeons are skilled at hiding scars from the incisions that are made during the procedure, but the sudden changes can be challenging to hide.
 Recovery time can also be significant for some of the major procedures.
-There are many surgical options which are more subtle and require little or no recovery time, and these are less obvious to friends and co-workers, if that is a concern.
+There are many surgical options that are more subtle and require little or no recovery time, and these are less obvious to friends and co-workers if that is a concern.

 Q: How much does cosmetic surgery cost?
 Is it covered by insurance?

 A: The costs of a surgical procedure depend on several factors.
 First, the type of procedure and extent of the procedure define the range of cost.
 Second, the location and local demand affect prices significantly.
-A procedure that is done in a popular cosmetic clinic in downtown Manhattan will most likely cost more than a procedure performed in a less metropolitan area.
-Lastly, the performing clinic or surgeon's reputation and past performance can affect costs.
-It's important not to jump at the lowest bidder, as the end result can be semi-permanent, and if a second procedure is required to correct unsatisfactory results, it may end up costing more.
+A procedure that is performed in a popular cosmetic clinic in downtown Manhattan will most likely cost more than a procedure performed in a less metropolitan area.
+Lastly, the performing clinic or surgeon’s reputation and past performance can affect costs.
+It’s important not to jump at the lowest bidder, as a result, can be semi-permanent, and if a second procedure is required to correct unsatisfactory results, it may end up costing more.

 Q: I still feel uncomfortable “going under the knife.”
 Are there other ways to reverse aging that are more effective than applying anti-aging creams?

 A: Yes.
-Soft procedures like Botox, injectable fillers, or chemical peels, lasers, and microdermabrasion which don't require cutting are becoming increasing popular in cosmetic dermatology.
-Some advantages include: Lower overall cost, generally lower risk, lower or non-existent recovery time, and results that are more subtle and natural.
+Soft procedures like Botox, injectable fillers, or chemical peels, lasers, and microdermabrasion which don’t require cutting are becoming increasingly popular in cosmetic dermatology.
+Some advantages include lower overall cost, generally lower risk, lower or non-existent recovery time, and results that are more subtle and natural.